Tech-at-DU/ACS-4330-Query-Languages/final-assessment.md

-# FEW 2.9 Final Assessment
+# ACS 4390 Final Assessment

 Your goal is to build a GraphQL Todo application.
 For this assignment, you will build a server that supports your GraphQL schema.
 You will write the schema, resolvers, and some queries that test query types in your schema.